Kullfi Kumarr Bajewala: 8 years later

 accidentally reaches Sikandar's home.
 Lovely keeps her to use her voice to make Amyra singer successfully.
 She discloses Nimrat bore a daughter but gets Sikandar promise to not look out for her.
 He decides to teach Amyra and Kullfi music.

 His brother, Mahinder finds out that Kullfi is Sikandar's daughter but is forced by their mother Sushila to keep the secret.
 Enters singer Tevar Singh, Lovely's ex-boyfriend.
 Amyra turns out to be their daughter through past affair.
 Sikandar learns Kullfi is a girl.
 Lovely threatens Mahinder that she will kill herself and Amyra if he reveals the truth about Kullfi's parentage to Sikandar.

 Lovely misleads Tevar that Kullfi is their child and Nimrat adopted her.
 Tevar decides to formally adopt her.
 Lovely's plan works and Kullfi leaves to live with Tevar.
-Sikandar infers that Amyra is his step-daughter.
-Lovely implores him to accept her.
+Sikandar infers that Amyra is his step-daughter after hearing truth about her daughter.Tevar after understanding the real truth about his daughter he finally meet her for last time and then leave.Lovely implores him to accept her.
 Sattu tells Kullfi that Sikandar is her father.
 Insecure, Lovely poisons Amyra and manipulates everyone into agreeing to send Kullfi to boarding school.

 Sikandar realises Kullfi is his daughter.
 Lovely sends her off to a juvenile remand home.
 Supervisor Ammaji mistreats Kullfi, who befriends some children.
 On Amyra's birthday Kulfi and some of her juvenile friends are invited to the party to sing and plan an escape but it fails as Kulfi hears Sikander's voice but is caught by Ammaji and is sent back to the juvenile and they are punished.Gradually, they escape and visit Sikandar, who not accepts Kullfi due to his promise to Amyra.
 Shocked, she runs away.
 Ashamed of his doings, Sikandar decides to win back Kullfi, who defeats Amyra in a singing contest, becoming the winner.